 Everyone has feelings of anxiety from time to time.
-It is a natural reaction to situations we find threatening or difficult, such as moving house or money problems.
+It’s a natural reaction to situations we find threatening or difficult, like moving to a new house or money problems.

-If you feel anxiety is affecting your daily life, it’s important to seek help from professionals as well as finding things you can do to manage your symptoms effectively.
+If anxiety is affecting your daily life, it’s important to seek help from professionals, such as your GP or a counsellor.

 - a sense of dread